-Samsung Galaxy Note 20 Ultra review: Too big to fail
+Samsung Galaxy Note 20 Ultra review: Still one of Samsung's best phones

 It should come as no surprise that the Galaxy Note 20 Ultra runs perfectly.
 The Snapdragon 865+ inside it isn't much changed from the 865 in the Galaxy S20 series, but the 10% bump in the Prime core clock speed, along with a GPU 10% faster, should be enough to satisfy you if top performance is a priority.

 The Note 20 Ultra also comes with 12GB of LPDDR5 RAM standard, which should be more than enough for even the most spasmodic of multitaskers; 128GB of UFS 3.0 storage is the baseline, with an optional bump to 512GB for $100 more.
-And a microSD slot lengthens the still-plastic SIM tray (Samsung, up your game here); strangely, the regular Note 20 doesn't offer expandable storage.
+And a microSD slot lengthens the still-plastic SIM tray (Samsung, up your game here); frustratingly, neither the regular Note 20 nor the newer Galaxy S21 series offers expandable storage.
+The Note 20 Ultra may be the last Samsung flagship to do so.

-There should be nothing surprising about the rest of the Note 20 Ultra's spec sheet: it has impressively full and loud stereo speakers, which I used often to play nursery rhymes for my two-year-old daughter; an IP68 rating, which protected the phone from the time my daughter grabbed it and dropped it into a bathtub full of water (it survived); and a 4,500mAh battery, which did a pretty good job lasting through most days.
+There should be nothing surprising about the rest of the Note 20 Ultra's spec sheet: it has impressively full and loud stereo speakers, which I often used to play nursery rhymes for my two-year-old daughter; an IP68 rating, which protected the phone from the time my daughter grabbed it and dropped it into a bathtub full of water (it survived); and a 4,500mAh battery, which did a pretty good job lasting through most days.

 I can confidently say the Note 20 Ultra will be an all-day phone for the vast majority of people who buy it, even with 120Hz enabled.
-I found my unit was usually nearly dead by around 9pm or 10pm most nights, after having removed it from the wireless charger next to my bed at 7am that morning.
-With an average of six hours of screen-on-time, I'm happy with the Note's uptime, but if battery life is more important than anything else, I'd stick with something in the Galaxy S20 line.
+I found my unit was usually nearly dead by around 9 pm or 10 pm most nights, after having removed it from the wireless charger next to my bed at 7 am that morning.
+With an average of six hours of screen-on-time, I'm happy with the Note's uptime, but if battery life is more important than anything else, I'd stick with something in the Galaxy S20 or S21 lines.

 My colleague, Hayato Huseman, who produced our companion review video, told me he got over seven hours of screen-on-time per day, so your mileage may vary.

-Note: This article was originally published in August 2020.
-It was updated in April 2021 and February 2022 with the following changes: